Davis Guggenheim: Career

 Guggenheim directed and was an executive producer of the 2009 pilot for Melrose Place.
-His brother-in-law, Andrew Shue, starred on the 1990s version of the series.

 In 2008, he released It Might Get Loud, a documentary that glimpses into the lives of guitarists Jimmy Page, The Edge, and Jack White.

 Guggenheim's 2010 documentary Waiting for "Superman", a film about the failures of American public education sparked controversy and debate.
 Guggenheim knew his film would lead to this and said, "I know people will say this movie is anti-this or pro-that.
 But it really is all about families trying to find great schools".
 This film received the Audience Award for best documentary at the 2010 Sundance Film Festival.
 Its public release was in September 2010.

 A documentary film about the band U2 directed by Guggenheim titled From the Sky Down opened the 2011 Toronto International Film Festival in September.

-In 2013, he directed a 30-minute documentary The Dream is Now about four undocumented students in the United States as they deal with the U.S. immigration system.
+In 2013, he directed The Dream is Now, a 30-minute documentary about four undocumented students in the United States as they deal with the U.S. immigration system.

-In 2015, he directed a documentary film He Named Me Malala about a young Pakistani female activist Malala Yousafzai, who was targeted by Taliban gunmen, shot in the head and left wounded.
+In 2015, he directed a documentary film He Named Me Malala about Pakistani activist Malala Yousafzai, who was targeted by Taliban gunmen, shot in the head and left wounded.

 In 2019, he created and directed a documentary miniseries titled Inside Bill's Brain: Decoding Bill Gates.
 The series explores the mind and motivations behind the captain of industry and philanthropist Bill Gates, the rise of Microsoft, and the past and current pursuits of the Bill & Melinda Gates Foundation.

 In 2020, Guggenheim and Jonathan King launched production company Concordia Studio.

+In 2023, the documentary Still: A Michael J. Fox Movie, directed by Guggenheim, was released on Apple TV+.
+Featuring read excerpts from Michael J. Fox's own books, the biopic stars Fox himself as both interviewee and narrator, recounting his career and experience contending with Parkinson's disease.
+The feature received seven Emmy Nominations.

 Personal life

 Guggenheim married actress Elisabeth Shue in 1994.
 They have three children together.
+He is the first cousin of actress Patty Guggenheim.